 There’s nothing glamorous about bootstrapping a company.
 Bootstrapping refers to starting a business from virtually nothing, putting every bit of profit back into the company and growing without the help of venture capital or angel investors.
 Yet, for the businesses who succeed, there is also nothing more rewarding.

-The queen of beauty bootstrapping, Ann McFerran — founder of the multimillion-dollar magnetic-eyelash brand Glamnetic — shares her secrets for success in her upcoming eCom Week LA 2021 session “Bootstrapping in Beauty: The Glamnetic Story.”
+The queen of beauty bootstrapping, Ann McFerran — founder of the multimillion-dollar magnetic-eyelash brand Glamnetic — shared her secrets for success in her eCom Week LA 2021 session “Bootstrapping in Beauty: The Glamnetic Story.”